Farm to Fork at Porterville Unified School District: A Q&A With PUSD’s Director of Student Nutrition Services Olga Sanchez

 Farm-to-school initiatives improve child nutrition, support local economies, and connect school communities with the source of their food.
 That is why the Porterville Unified School District (PUSD) is transforming student nutrition through its new initiative to bring fresh, locally sourced foods.

-As part of their overarching climate action plan, PUSD is implementing funding from the California Department of Food and Agriculture Farm to Fork Incubator Grant Program to bridge the gap between local farms and school cafeterias, bringing fresh, sustainable ingredients to students' plates while also reducing greenhouse gas emissions.
+As part of their overarching climate action plan, PUSD is implementing funding from the California Department of Food and Agriculture Farm to School Incubator Grant Program to bridge the gap between local farms and school cafeterias, bringing fresh, sustainable ingredients to students' plates while also reducing greenhouse gas emissions.
 The program also created the opportunity for CAPS interns to take the lead in connecting with farmers and educating their peers about the ingredients, the farms they come from, and potential career pathways in agriculture.

 According to our Green Jobs Report, careers in building sustainable food systems are expected to grow by 11% over the next decade.
 In addition to funding fresh, sustainable, farm-fresh food for the school, this new initiative allows CAPS student interns to work alongside farmers and student nutrition services, gaining career readiness skills for jobs in California’s growing green economy.